What Is an Index Fund?

 Index funds are not without risk.
 Because a fund tracks its index directly, it is subject to the same market conditions as the index itself.
 If the market declines, the fund's value declines with it.

-Other limitations include lack of flexibility — an index fund does not adjust its holdings in response to short-term market conditions the way an active manager might — and tracking error, which refers to small differences between the fund's performance and that of its target index.
-Tracking error typically arises from fees, sampling methods, liquidity constraints, or the timing of trades.
+Other limitations include lack of flexibility and tracking error.
+An index fund does not adjust its holdings in response to short-term market conditions the way an active manager might.
+Tracking error refers to small differences between the fund's performance and that of its target index, typically arising from fees, sampling methods, liquidity constraints, or the timing of trades.

 An index fund is a passively managed investment vehicle designed to replicate the performance of a market index.
 By holding the same or a representative set of securities in similar proportions, index funds provide broad diversification at relatively low cost.
-Their combination of low fees, tax efficiency, and simplicity has made them one of the most widely used investment vehicles for long-term investors seeking efficient participation in financial markets.
+Their combination of low fees, tax efficiency, and simplicity has made them one of the most widely used investment vehicles for long-term investors.
+Index funds are subject to market risk and will decline in value when their target index declines.

 Learn more about Backpack